k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

     ![image](images/03_12_link_tables3.png)

   * **Example 2:** Linking the INVOICE Table Population object to two different LU tables - BALANCE and SUBSCRIBER is invalid.

     ![image](images/03_12_link_tables4.png)

     </studio>

     <web>

   * **Example 1:** The CASE_NOTE Table Population object can be linked to the CASES LU table by two columns: CASE_ID and NOTE_DATE.
 This is a valid link.

     <img src="images/web/12_link_tables_3.PNG" alt="image" style="zoom:80%;" />

-  * **Example 2:** Linking the CASE_NOTE Table Population object to two different LU tables - CASES and ACTIVITY is invalid.
-The validation error will be displayed in the Problems pane upon save.
+  * **Example 2:** Linking the CASE_NOTE Table Population object to two different LU tables - CASES and ACTIVITY - is invalid; a validation error will be displayed in the Problems panel when trying to save.

     <img src="images/web/12_link_tables_4.PNG" alt="image" style="zoom:80%;" />

     </web>

 **Note:** An LU table can be added to an LU schema without a Table Population object.
-This table is not populated by the sync of the instance, but can be populated by a separate transaction.
+Such table is not populated by the sync of the instance, but rather by a separate transaction.

 ## What Are the Table Population's Input Arguments?
 <web>

-Input arguments of a population flow are defined by the **PopulationArgs** Actor's input argument that must be set to **External** population type.
+Input arguments of a population flow are defined by the **PopulationArgs** Actor's input argument that must be set to an **External** population type.

 <img src="images/web/12_link_tables_5.PNG" alt="image" style="zoom:80%;" />

-Each population flow must have at least one Input parameter.
-A Root table's population can have only one input argument which is populated by the Instance ID.
+Each population flow should have at least one Input parameter.
+A Root table's population can have only one input argument, which is populated by the Instance ID.

 [Click for more information about population flows.](/articles/07_table_population/14_table_population_based_Broadway.md)